JohnEspenhahn/LicensePlateApp/README.md

-# Development

-## Service
+# Service

+The backend infrastructure for the model and map image generation is available at:

 https://github.com/JohnEspenhahn/LicensePlateService

-Update config/config.ts to target your service deployment
+To target your own deployment, update `config/config.ts`

+# Developer commands

 ## npm run postinstall